Analysis | America’s exceptional infighting over the coronavirus

 In January, the World Economic Forum commissioned a poll on vaccine hesitancy in 15 countries.
 At the time, the United States was on the low end, but not terribly out of step.
 The poll asked people whether they would get the vaccine when it became available to them, and the United States ranked 10th out of 15, at 71 percent.
 It was still ahead of Japan, South Africa, Russia, France and even Germany.

-But this was early in the vaccination efforts, and vaccine hesitancy in the United States has proved unusual four a couple reasons: Its staying power, and the reasons behind it.
+But this was early in the vaccination efforts, and vaccine hesitancy in the United States has proved unusual for a couple of reasons: Its staying power, and the reasons behind it.

 Imperial College London and YouGov have tracked unwillingness to get vaccinated in many countries over time.
 In February, only France (42 percent) had a higher unwillingness than the United States (33 percent) among the 13 countries included.
 Their data also showed both Japan and Germany ahead of the United States, unlike the earlier WEF poll (which asked a slightly different question).